geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex4_Microsoft_Teams.md

 In Microsoft Teams, calling policies control which calling and call forwarding features are available to users.
 Calling policies determine whether a user can make private calls, use call forwarding or simultaneous ringing to other users or external phone numbers, route calls to voicemail, send calls to Call Groups, use delegation for inbound and outbound calls, and so on.
 A default global policy is created automatically, but admins can also create and assign custom calling policies.

-As part of her Microsoft Teams pilot project, Holly Spencer has been tasked with creatig a custom calling policy for Adatum.
+As part of her Microsoft Teams pilot project, Holly Spencer has been tasked with creating a custom calling policy for Adatum.
 Instead of customizing the default global policy, she will follow best practice guidelines and create her own customized policy that will be used as Adatum’s default policy.

-1. On the left-hand navigation pane in the **Teams admin center**, select **Voice** and then select **Calling policies.**
+1. On the left-hand navigation pane in the **Teams admin center**, under the **Voice** group, select **Calling policies.**

-2. In the **Calling policies** window, select **+Add** in the menu bar that appears above the list of calling policies.
+2. In the **Calling policies** window, scroll down through the list to see the predefined calling policies, and then select **+Add** in the menu bar that appears above the list of calling policies.

 3. The unnamed field at the top of the page is the title of your new calling policy.
 Select this field and enter **Default Adatum Calling Policy** as the name of the policy.

-4. Scroll down the page and select the following values for each option:
+4. Scroll down the page and select the following values for each setting:

 	- Make private calls: **On**

 	- Call forwarding and simultaneous ringing to people in your organization: **Off**

-	- Call forwarding and simultaneous ringing to external phone numbers: **Off**
+	- Call forwarding and simultaneous ringing to external phone numbers: **On**

 	- Voicemail is available for routing inbound calls: **Enabled**